 Our attorneys are effective in using demonstrative exhibits and expert witnesses to win our cases.
 We have an impressive track record of awards and medical malpractice verdicts, including many in six figures.

-M. Blake Heath, Trial Attorney LLC is a small Kansas City firm focusing on personal injury, such as semi truck accidents, catastrophic personal injury, and insurance bad faith.
+Heath Injury Law LLC is a small Kansas City firm focusing on personal injury, such as semi truck accidents, catastrophic personal injury, and insurance bad faith.
 We are client-centered and responsive to their needs.
 Our attention to our clients and willingness to pursue avenues that other attorneys have missed has resulted in multiple six and seven figure verdicts and settlements.